What Is a Potts Elevator & When Should You Use It?

 A secure, comfortable grip is non-negotiable for maintaining control during an extraction.
 An ergonomic handle allows you to apply significant force with less pressure, reducing hand fatigue and improving tactile feedback.
 Look for instruments with thoughtfully designed handles that fit naturally in your palm.
 For example, SurgiMac’s Air Series instruments feature lightweight, hollow handles that provide excellent balance and reduce strain during lengthy procedures.
 A well-designed handle not only improves performance but also enhances safety for both you and your patient, ensuring every movement is deliberate and controlled.

-Checking Material Quality and Sterilization Needs
+Assessing Material Quality and Sterilization Compatibility

 Your dental instruments must be durable enough to withstand the rigors of daily use and repeated sterilization cycles.
 High-quality, surgical-grade stainless steel is the gold standard, offering excellent resistance to corrosion and wear.
 Instruments crafted from premium materials maintain their sharp edges longer and are less likely to bend or break under pressure.
 When selecting a Potts elevator, verify that it is made from materials that meet or exceed industry standards.
 This ensures your tool will perform reliably for years and can be properly sterilized in an autoclave without compromising its integrity, protecting your patients and your practice.